bhaddacak/bhaddacak.github.io/_pages/platform4.md

 - Place or replace the file in `data/text/sc/`.
 If directory `sc` does not exist, create a new one.

 The structure of SC data is quite stable.
 So, the new file is unlikely to break the program.
 If it is the case, however, please report this to me.

+### Sanskrit dictionaries

+Installing Sanskrit dictionaries manually is awkward for normal users.
+For power users, I will guide you briefly as follows:

+- Study `pp4urls.properties` at the program's root after the first run with the Internet access.
+You can see the required URLs there for the eight dictionaries, i.e., `mw_url, ap_url, shs_url, md_url, bhs_url, mwe_url, ae_url, bor_url`.
+Download all these and place the files in `cache/`.
+- Open the Sanskrit Dict Downloader, check the **Skip download** option and press **Start**.
+- Another way to do is unpacking the zip files to get the dict `.txt` file, and place all txt files (8 totally) into `data/dict/`.
+Then use the program's menu *Create Skt.
+Dict data*.

+### Sanskrit documents

+Installing GRETIL Sanskrit documents by hand is easy.
+Just download the Sanskrit zip file, [1_sanskr.zip](https://gretil.sub.uni-goettingen.de/gretil/1_sanskr.zip){:target="\_blank"}.
+Then place the file in `data/text/skt/` (do not unzip it).
+If the folder does not exist yet, create a new one.

 ## ScUtil (SuttaCentral Utilities)